U.S. 'deeply disappointed' Mexico closed probe of ex-defense minister

 “A U.S. federal grand jury analyzed that material and other evidence and concluded that criminal charges against Cienfuegos were supported by the evidence.”

-Ackerman suggested the Blackberry messages were “written by a third- or fourth-rate narco or soldier.”

-Security analyst Hope said the conversations are not a smoking gun against Cienfuegos, but also not completely exculpatory, adding that there is probably more evidence “out there that we don’t know of.”

-Reporting by Mark Hosenball in Washington and Anthony Esposito in Mexico City; Editing by Alistair Bell and Dan Grebler
+Reporting by Mark Hosenball in Washington and Anthony Esposito in Mexico City; Editing by Alistair Bell, Dan Grebler, Sonya Hepinstall and William Mallard

 Our Standards: The Thomson Reuters Trust Principles.